 Aerobic bacterial colonies are generally regarded as better for on-site wastewater treatment.
 According to the Food and Agriculture Organization of the United Nations, aerobic bacteria are less susceptible to household chemicals than anaerobic bacteria.
 Common household chemicals, such as bleach and ammonia, can kill the beneficial bacterial in a septic tank.
 Aerobic bacterial colonies are also better at breaking down human waste than anaerobic bacteria.

 However, aerobic bacteria are less able to break down inorganic solids, so aerobic systems may become clogged more easily.
 Aerobic bacteria also require constant aeration, so lengthy power outages can harm bacterial colonies in aerobic systems.
 By using a septic tank cleaner that contains beneficial bacteria and enzymes, you may be able to boost the naturally occurring bacterial colony in your septic tank and increase its efficiency.

-A drain field is a component of s septic system that receives partially-treated wastewater from the septic tank and distributes it evenly to the soil through pipes for further treatment.
-Because aerobic bacteria is able to more fully treat wastewater, aerobic septic systems typically require smaller drain fields than anaerobic septic systems.
-Aerobic systems are therefore a space-saving choice, and may be the best options for homeowners who have little space or soil that is not optimal for drain fields.
+A septic drain field is a component of a septic system that receives partially treated wastewater from the septic tank and distributes it evenly to the soil through pipes for further treatment.
+Because aerobic bacteria are able to more fully treat wastewater, aerobic septic systems typically require smaller drain fields than anaerobic septic systems.
+Aerobic systems are therefore a space-saving choice and may be the best options for homeowners who have little space or soil that is not optimal for drain fields.

 Aerobic septic systems are more expensive to maintain than anaerobic septic systems.
 Because aerobic septic systems contain working mechanical parts, such as the aerator, they are more susceptible to mechanical malfunction and typically require more frequent routine maintenance.
 Aerobic septic systems require electricity to operate, so they also increase the monthly electricity bill.